HOW LONG

 LATEST AVAILABLE FINANCIAL INFORMATION ABOUT THE D&S TRUST: Under the provisions of the Employee Retirement Income Security Act (ERISA) employers must provide participants of a plan with an annual report that summarizes the financial status of the Plan.
 Unfortunately, the information relating to the Plan Year that ends on June 30th is almost a year old by the time that we receive it.
 Delta typically mails the Summary Annual Report in mid-June that covers the Plan Year that ended on the previous June 30th.
 Additional details are available in the IRS Form 5500 that is filed annually.
 The IRS Form 5500 is due on February 15th, but Delta usually files for an extension which allows the filing to be completed no later than April 15th.
 The information normally is at least 10 months old by the time that we first see it.

-DECLINE IN FINANCIAL STATUS OF THE D&S TRUST: At the time that Delta emerged from bankruptcy, the assets of the D&S Trust appeared adequate to pay all future benefit obligations.
-The ensuing decline in Plan Assets to approximately 21% of Plan Benefit Obligations is addressed in an attached article (click here to read).
+DECLINE IN D&S TRUST ASSETS: At the time that Delta emerged from bankruptcy, the assets of the D&S Trust appeared adequate to pay all future benefit obligations.
+The ensuing decline in Plan Assets to approximately 21% of Plan Benefit Obligations as of June 30, 2022 is addressed in an attached article (click here to read).
+It is reasonable to assume that the assets of the D&S Trust declined to a minimal level by mid 2023 and that Delta will make contributions on a pay-as-you-go basis.

 CONTRIBUTIONS TO THE D&S TRUST: The D&S Plan contains some interesting wording about contributions to the Plan.
-Basically it indicates that contributions are required at periodic intervals taking into consideration the funding recommendations contained in the annual actuarial valuation of the Plan.
+Basically, it indicates that contributions are required at periodic intervals taking into consideration the funding recommendations contained in the annual actuarial valuation of the Plan.
+When the D&S Plan was established in 1972, it appears that the intention was to have an adequately funded D&S Trust.

 Copyright DDPSA 2013.
 All rights reserved.
 Privacy policy.